traefik/microsoft-hands-on/readme.md

   "tenant": "yyyyyyyy-yyyy-yyyy-yyyy-yyyyyyyyyyyy"
 }

-# The appId and password need to be add in the configmap `gitops/01-configmpa.yaml`
+# The appId and password need to be added in the configmap `gitops/01-configmap.yaml`
 ```